 The next stop is at the Cave of Perama, in Ioannina, the largest cave in Greece and one of the largest in Europe, with a total area of 14,000 sq. meters.
 You will see the fossils, and remains found from the prehistoric era in the caves.

-After the visit to these natural beauties, it is time for another picturesque mountainous towns, Ioannina.
+After the visit to these natural beauties, it is time for another picturesque mountainous town, Ioannina.
 Enjoy your dinner by the lake of Ioannina and overnight in this beautiful city.

 Day 12: Ioannina, Igoumenitsa, Parga, Preveza, Nafpaktos